Maybe you’ve heard the term “professional services automation” and wondered, “what’s that?”

 Traditionally, PSA software has been used by consulting groups, lawyers, and similar professional service teams.

-In recent years, IT services firms, marketing agencies, and architecture, engineering, and construction companies have also begun adopting PSA to organize their projects and workflow.
+In recent years, IT services firms similar to Custard Technical Services, marketing agencies, and architecture, engineering, and construction companies have also begun adopting PSA to organize their projects and workflow.

 When PSA is implemented well, nearly everyone within the firm will use the software.

 PSA software brings data and workflow into one well-organized system.

 The system replaces multiple systems often used throughout an organization to track tasks, data, sales, and pretty much anything else that involves interaction with a customer or sales prospect.

 For example, many firms replace all or some of their current systems for:

 - Document management